aws/aws-eks-best-practices/content/scalability/docs/kcp_monitoring.md

   revisionHistoryLimit: 2
 ```

 Other Kubernetes features can be tuned or turned off to reduce pressure in high churn rate systems.
-For example, if the application in our pods doesn’t need to speak to the k8s API directly then turning off the projected secret into those pods would decrease the load on ServiceaccountTokenSyncs.
+For example, if the application in our pods doesn't need to speak to the k8s API directly then turning off the projected secret into those pods would decrease the load on ServiceaccountTokenSyncs.
 This is the more desirable way to address such issues if possible.

 ```yaml
 kind: Pod